hloodu/fake-news-dectector/README.md

 - LogisticRegression: F1 Score = 0.98
 - MultinomialNB: F1 Score = 0.93
 - RandomForestClassifier: F1 Score = **1.00**
-Since RandomForestClassifier had the highest F1 Score (which balances catching more fake news and preventing mislabelling real news), it's used in the final model.
+Since RandomForestClassifier had the highest F1 Score (which balances catching more fake news with preventing real news from being mislabelled), it's used in the final model.

 **Dataset from Kaggle**: [Fake and Real News Dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)